mattmaynes2/aria/reports/research/03-SmartDevices.md

 ### Description

-WeMo is a line of smart products made by Belkin.
-These devices are able to be controlled over a WiFi connection with a phone.
+WeMo is a line of smart devices made by Belkin.
+WeMo devices can be controlled over a WiFi connection using a smartphone app.

-### Devices
+### Available Devices

-WeMo have the following smart devices:
+The following WeMo products are available:

 - Light switch
 - Outlet switch
 - Camera